Contributing Gear Editor

 Return to Comparison Table | Return to Top Picks

 Editor’s Note: Need something lighter for backpacking?
 Take a look at our Best Backpacking Sleeping Bags.
 Looking to gear up for more car camping adventures?
-Check out our related Gear Guides, like the Best Portable Power Stations, or Best Camping Chairs.
-For more gear reviews and features on The Inertia, click here.
+Check out our related guides here.
+For the most recent gear coverage, click here

 sitting in camping chair around site